cloudmesh-community/fa19-516-143/datacenter.md

 # Data Center

+* :o2: leran how to use urls in markdown
 * :o2: please improve formating of markdown, (more epmpty lines
 * :o2: please use exact labels we use in the book
 * :o2: future: create bibtex entries for your refernces in a file called refernces.bib, use the labels here